CHAPTER 7: ETHICS

 Reactions from Duty Theorists

-One February morning two armed gunmen wearing black ski masks entered a Los Angeles bank, fired their machine guns and ordered everyone to the ground.
+One morning two armed gunmen wearing black ski masks entered a Los Angeles bank, fired their machine guns and ordered everyone to the ground.
 Bank personnel gave them $300,000, but when leaving they were met by police who had already surrounded the building.
-Undaunted, the two men stepped into the street, firing at the officers.
+The two men stepped into the street, firing at the officers.
 The police responded in kind, but their bullets bounced off the robbers who were covered head to toe with body armor.
 More officers were called in as the robbers casually walked down the road, shooting at everything in sight.
-Soon 200 police were on the scene, but even then they were so overpowered by the robbers that they had to borrow additional guns and ammunition from a local gun store.
+Soon 200 police were on the scene, but even then, they were so overpowered by the robbers that they had to borrow additional guns and ammunition from a local gun store.
 The robbers fired over 1,200 bullets during the 45 minute battle.
 Eventually, one gunman, who was shot 11 times, ended his life with a bullet to his head.
 The other surrendered after being shot 29 times, but he died five minutes later from blood loss.
 Miraculously, no one else died, although many were injured.

 In a bizarre postscript to this story, three years later family members of the second gunman took the police to court, claiming that officers intentionally let him bleed to death.
 During the trial, the lawyer for the gunman’s family conceded that the robber “did a very bad thing.
 He robbed a bank and shot a lot of people.”
 Nevertheless, the attorney argued, the police had a responsibility to get him medical treatment, which they failed to do.
 In a vote of 9 to 3, the jury found that the gunman’s rights were not violated.